 The EJ Element is divided into sections that cover the required topical areas.
 State Law allows jurisdictions to add other topics as appropriate and in response, the EJ Element has a section on crime prevention.
 After the introduction, public participation, and demographic sections, the EJ Element has the following topical sections:

 - Prioritizing Improvements and Programs That Address the Needs of Environmental Justice Communities

-- Civil Engagement in the Decision-making Process
+- Civil Engagement

 - Crime Prevention

 - Healthy Food Access

 - Physical Activity

 - Promote Public Facilities

 - Reduce Pollution Exposure

 - Safe and Sanitary Homes

 Each topical section has the following: